denis-kamau/Desktop-Busy/README.md

 # Desktop Busy

 ## Description
 Desktop Busy is a Windows desktop application that mimics user behaviour by simulating mouse movement and scrolling.
-Its primary purpose is to keep Microsoft Teams (and your PC) active by preventing the system from going idle.
+Its primary purpose is to keep your PC active by preventing the system from going idle.

 ## Features
 - Standalone Windows application